Youth in South Frontenac

 This is a free, confidential helpline providing professional counselling and information and referrals for mental health, addictions, and well-being to post-secondary students in Ontario, 24/7/365.

-Do you need help finding a job or going to school?
+Do you need help going to school or finding a job?

 Limestone Community Education